apache/mxnet/docs/tutorials/python/profiler.md

 ```

 Between running and stopping the profiler, you can also pause and resume the profiler using `profiler.pause()` and `profiler.resume()` respectively to profile only parts of the code you want to profile.

+### Starting profiler automatically using environment variable

+The method described above requires code changes to start and stop the profiler.
+You can also start the profiler automatically and profile the entire code without any code changes using the `MXNET_PROFILER_AUTOSTART` environment variable.

+MXNet will start the profiler automatically if you run your code with the environment variable `MXNET_PROFILER_AUTOSTART` set to `1`.
+The profiler output is stored into `profile.json` in the current directory.

+Note that the profiler output could be large depending on your code.
+It might be helpful to profile only sections of your code using the `set_state` API described in the previous section.

+### Increasing granularity of the profiler output

+MXNet executes computation graphs in 'bulk mode' which reduces kernel launch gaps in between symbolic operators for faster execution.
+This could reduce the granularity of the profiler output.
+If you need profiling result of every operator, please set the environment variables `MXNET_EXEC_BULK_EXEC_INFERENCE` and `MXNET_EXEC_BULK_EXEC_TRAIN` to `0` to disable the bulk execution mode.

 ### Viewing profiler output